+Oltradian Mandana and Committee and Comm

 Situation Maximum amount for reimbursement

 a) Buying a house at the new Legal fees and land agent's commission combined total

-location ; or of - \$11,000
+location; or of - \$11,000

 b) Building and occupying a house

-ew location; and
+at the new location; and

-a house at the former
+c) Selling a house at the former location.

-location -
+iocation.

 a) Selling a house at the former Legal fees - \$950

-location Land agent's commission - \$6,300
+location; but Land agent's commission - \$6,300

-ing a house.
+b) not buying a house.

-,

-or building and Legal fees - \$4000
+a) Buying or building and Legal fees - \$4000

-ng a house at the new
+occupying a house at the new

-location
+location; but

-ng a house at the former
+b) not selling a house at the former

-location
+location.

-and and/or a house at Legal fees and land agent's commission combined total
+a) Selling land and/or a house at Legal fees and land agent's commission combined total

-location of - \$3,800
+location A; and of - \$3,800

-sing land at the new
+b) Purchasing land at the new

-B with the intention of
+location B with the intention of

-building
+building; and

-rring again (to location
+c) Transferring again (to location

-re the house is built; and
+C) before the house is built; and

-d at location B is
+d) The land at location B is

-subsequ uently sold.
+subsequently sold.

-a) A house e or land has not been Legal fees - \$500
+a) A house or land has not been Legal fees - \$500

-sly owned at the Land agent's commission - \$2000
+previously owned at the Land agent's commission - \$2000

-'s original location A;
+teacher's original location A;

 and

 b) Land is bought at a new location

 B; and

-c) The em ployee transfers again to
+c) The employee transfers again to

-a new lo ocation C before building
+a new location C before building

-at locati on B is complete; and
+at location B is complete; and

+d) The land at location B is

+subsequently sold.

+Outline to a decrea to the control of the Advanta and a month

-d) The land at location B is subsequently sold.
-Selling land or a house at a former location without the services of a land agent Advertising costs - \$630
+Selling land or a house at a former Advertising costs - \$630

+location without the services of a land

+agent

-- 6.6.2 Where a teacher has been offered a position where removal expenses are payable and sells and purchases their residence or land before working in the role, the teacher will be eligible for a refund in accordance with whichever above category applies to their situation.
-The refund of expenses will not be made until and unless the employee begins working in the role. - 6.6.3 Where penalty charges arise because of the termination of a mortgage before the completion of the term of the loan, the employee will be reimbursed up to a maximum of \$2,400.
+- Where a teacher has been offered a position where removal expenses are payable and sells and purchases their residence or land before working in the role, the teacher will be eligible for a refund in accordance with whichever above category applies to their situation.
+The refund of expenses will not be made until and unless the employee begins working in the role. - Where penalty charges arise because of the termination of a mortgage before the completion of the term of the loan, the employee will be reimbursed up to a maximum of \$2,400.

-6.7 Transfer Grants
+Transfer Grants

-- 6.7.1 A grant of \$1,000 is payable where a teacher is entitled to removal expenses and rents, leases, or purchases housing. - 6.7.2 \$300 for each child who is attending a state or state-integrated school prior to the date of transfer, who attends another state or state-integrated school after the transfer and for whom a different uniform is required to be purchased (in terms of the new school's policy) because of a change of school.
+- 6.7 Transfer Grants 6.7.1 A grant of \$1,000 is payable where a teacher is entitled to removal expenses and rents, leases, or purchases housing. - \$300 for each child who is attending a state or state-integrated school prior to the date of transfer, who attends another state or state-integrated school after the transfer and for whom a different uniform is required to be purchased (in terms of the new school's policy) because of a change of school.

-6.8 Leave and expenses for a teacher separated from their household
+Leave and expenses for a teacher separated from their household

-6.8.1 When an employee is separated from their family/household and visits them, leave and refund of actual and reasonable travel expenses may be provided, including to assist with their transfer to the new location.
+When an employee is separated from their family/household and visits them, leave and refund of actual and reasonable travel expenses may be provided, including to assist with their transfer to

-6.9 Expenses for one visit to inspect rental or purchasable housing in new location
+Expenses for one visit to inspect rental or purchasable housing in new location

-- 6.9.1 When a teacher needs to inspect rental or purchasable housing in the new location, actual and reasonable travel expenses may be refunded for one visit only. - Note: The actual and reasonable expenses are calculated according to Part 6.
+When a teacher needs to inspect rental or purchasable housing in the new location, actual and reasonable travel expenses may be refunded for one visit only.

+Note: The actual and reasonable expenses are calculated according to Part 6.
 Employees are reimbursed 100% of the total amount.

-6.1 Eligibility
+Eliaibility 6.1